 There’s been plenty of talk lately about the rising costs of a Walt Disney World Not-So-Scary Halloween Party ticket.
 If you attend during peak times of the Halloween season, you’re guaranteed to pay well over $100 per family member.
-But, what if there was a way to celebrate Halloween on the cheap at Disney?
-From fun in the WDW resorts to special Halloween treats, here are five free ways to enjoy Halloween at Walt Disney World – and a bonus inexpensive way, too.
+But what if there was a way to celebrate Halloween on the cheap at Disney?
+From fun in the WDW resorts to special Halloween treats, here are five free ways to enjoy Halloween at Disney World – and a bonus inexpensive way, too.

-1. Free WDW Resort Fun
+1. Free Ways to Enjoy Halloween at Disney World – Free WDW Resort Fun

 Let’s talk about free at Walt Disney World Resorts for a minute.
 Even on a normal day, each offers hourly activities by the main pool area.
 On and around Halloween, the resorts like to add a bit of not-so-scary fun into the mix.
 We’ve stayed at All-Star Music Resort on Halloween night and elusive Disney characters, like Donaldo, have made an appearance for free autographs and photos.
 Halloween-themed movies are also played during “Movies Under the Stars” near the main pool.
 We also enjoy the Halloween costume contest and mini trick-or-treating around the main pool area.